SidharthMudgil/geemu/PRIVACY_POLICY.md

 **Last updated:** January 4, 2024

-This privacy notice for LG Motion ("we," "us," or "our") explains that we do not collect, process, share, keep, or collect any personal information or data when you use our services ("Services").
+This privacy notice for Geemu ("we," "us," or "our") explains that we do not collect, process, share, keep, or collect any personal information or data when you use our services ("Services").

 ## Table of Contents
 - [No Information Collection](#no-information-collection)